 What causes Error code M7353-5101

-Here are few causes that are valid for all platforms that Netflix currently supports.
+Here are a few causes that are valid for all platforms that Netflix currently supports.

 - Bad extensions are conflicting with Netflix.
 Netflix has a sophisticated anti-piracy system working under the hood.
 If any extension somehow blocks this, Netflix will stop working and throw you the error.